You are the author of your life.Let’s write the story you’d like to read.

 Like too many freelancers, I was trapped in my own escape plan, and I had to reinvent it.
 And that’s how Do You Speak Freedom was born.

 Do You Speak Freedom is here for pirate teachers and other nerds and geeks who want to teach for a living without going crazy, make money out of their knowledge without selling their soul, and live their lives without asking for permission.

 The blog has been around since spring 2016.
 I started from zero.
 And we non-native English speakers start from absolute zero because not even our moms read our posts; they wouldn’t understand a word (my mom wouldn’t, anyway).

 By blogging about my passions – writing, learning/teaching, and branding – I soon built a small but engaged community around my brand.
 Six months after I launched my blog, my first coaching program was booked out by my dream clients.

-We also teamed up with other online teachers to create amazing things together – like the guest post for Elena Mutonono’s blog that won us the prestigious Featured blog of the month award from British Council Teaching English.
+We also teamed up with other online teachers to create amazing things together – like the book about running an online teaching business we wrote with Elena Mutonono.

 Running an online business is hard work, but totally worth it, because I know that my effort doesn’t end up in a black hole – every hour I spend working turns into more freedom both for me and my community.

 Things you may want to know about me